gaetano-guerriero/eyeD3-debian/README.rst

 For example, to set some song information in an mp3 file called ``song.mp3``::

-  $ eyeD3 -a Nobunny -A "Love Visions" -t "I Am a Girlfriend" -n 4 song.mp3
+  $ eyeD3 -a Integrity -A "Humanity Is The Devil" -t "Hollow" -n 2 song.mp3

 With this command we've set the artist (``-a/--artist``), album (``-A/--album``), title (``-t/--title``), and track number